morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 It no longer possible to send Ackee to the calculator since it is not an eatable fruit.

-The code example implemented in Kotlin are available at: [github]
+The code examples implemented in Kotlin are available at: [github]

 [github]: https://github.com/morotsman/about_kotlin/blob/master/src/main/kotlin/org/example/liskov/LiskovBreakingTheLaw.kt
 [LSP]: https://en.wikipedia.org/wiki/Liskov_substitution_principle